joaobelforti/spotify-api-consumer/src/README.md

 ## src

-Folder where all files generated are placed.
+Folder where all files generated are stored.